 Discussion of the poem:

-As mentioned at the start of the poem, it's a rondeau.
+As already mentioned, it's a rondeau.
 The "chorus" line of the poem is, in this case, derived from the first three words of the poem: "In Flanders fields".
 Apart from that line, the poem is written in iambic tetrameter (four iambic feet per line, taDUM taDUM taDUM taDUM), with end-rhyme options of "I" or "O".
 The first stanza has five lines, the second four, and the last stanza has six lines.
 The rhyme scheme is: AABBA AABX AABBAX (with X representing the shorter refrain "In Flanders fields", which is not rhymed to any other line).

 This is one of the most famous of the War Poems from the First World War.
 It is frequently misprinted (including at The Academy of American Poets) using "grow" in the first line, but "blow" is actually correct.
-Flanders is, for those who aren't aware, an older name for what is now called Belgium.
+Flanders is, for those who aren't aware, an older name for the Flemish or Dutch-speaking portion of what is now called Belgium.